Absence seizureSeizure - petit mal; Seizure - absence; Petit mal seizure; Epilepsy - absence seizure

 - Changes in alertness (consciousness), such as staring episodes, lack of awareness of surroundings, sudden halt in movement, talking, and other awake activities

-Atypical petit mal seizures begin slower and last longer.
-Symptoms are similar but muscle activity changes may be more noticeable.
+Some absence seizures begin slower and last longer.
+These are called atypical absence seizures.
+Symptoms are similar to regular absence seizures, but muscle activity changes may be more noticeable.